cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstate.md

 **`-d coordinator_data_directory`**

 Optional.
 The coordinator data directory.
-If not specified, the value set for `$COORDINATOR_DATA_DIRECTORY` will be used.
+You are expected to specify the data directory following this option, for example, `gpstate -d /data/master/gpseg-1`.

 **`-e (show segments with mirror status issues)`**